Jesus Loves and Finds the Lost.

 The older brother’s focus was on himself and as a result there was no joy in his brother’s arrival home.
 He was too self-consumed with issues of self-righteousness, justice and equity that he failed to see the value in the fact that his brother had repented and returned.
 He failed to realize that “anyone who claims to be in the light but hates his brother is still in the darkness.
 Whoever loves his brother lives in the light, and there I nothing in him to make him stumble.
 But whoever hates his brother is in the darkness; he does not know where he is going, because the darkness has blinded him” (1 John 2:9-11).
 He allowed the devil's anger to take root in his heart to the point that he was unable to forgive or show compassion towards his brother, and for that matter the perceived sin of his father against him (Genesis 4:5-8).
 He preferred to nurse his anger rather than enjoy fellowship with his father, brother and the community.
 He personally chose suffering and isolation over restoration and reconciliation (Matthew 5:24, 6:14-15).
 He saw his brother’s return as a threat to his own inheritance.
 After all, why should he have to share his remaining portion with a brother who had already wastefully squandered his?
 And why hadn’t his father rejoiced in his presence through his faithful years of service?
 This son complained that he had “slaved" all these years.
 Both sin and self-righteousness separate us from G-d's love and forgiveness!
 We all require and need to be saved by G-d’s grace (His unearned, unmerited love for us) but, self righteousness is far more difficult (if not impossible) for a person to repent of - because they always think they are right!.
 The sinner knows he is wrong!
 Religious people do not need G-d as they beLIEve they are earning their way and they get very angry when anyone they feel has not earned their own way gets blessed/saved.
 The publicans and sinners draw near to hear Him (John 10:27) - the religious leaders do not want Him to talk!
 The Jews and many denominational "Christians" today all labor under the law - true Christians are saved only by grace.

+The wise and loving father seeks to bring restoration by pointing out that all he has is and has always been available for the asking to his eldest son, as it was his portion of the inheritance since the time of the allotment.
+He never utilized the blessings at his disposal (Galatians 5:22, 2 Peter 1:5-8).
 Just like the eldest son, the Pharisees and scribes (and Denominational churches today) have a religion of good works.
 They hope to earn blessings from G-d and in their carnal "obedience" merit eternal life (Romans 9:31-33, 10:3).
 They never ask - so they will never receive salvation!
 They fail to understand the unmerited grace of G-d, and failed to comprehend the meaning of true forgiveness and mercy.
 It was therefore not what they did that became a stumbling block to their growth but rather what they did not do, which completely alienated them from G-d (Matthew 23:23-24, Romans 10:4).
 They were irate at the fact that Jesus was receiving and forgiving “unholy” people, failing to see their own tremendous need for a Savior.
 We know that the Pharisees and scribes continued to oppose Jesus and separate themselves from his followers.
 Despite Jesus' parables pleading for them to “come join in” they continued to refuse and were the ones who instigated the false arrest, beating and crucifixion of our Lord Jesus Christ (Matthew 26:59).
 A tragic ending to all these three parables filled with such hope of unmerited salvation, mercy, joy, and forgiveness.
 Throughout Jesus' ministry, the Pharisees and scribes expressed seething anger toward him.
 And the hate of the religious leaders reached it end when they freely chose to crucify Jesus.
 Even then, Jesus continued to express unconditional, unexpected love which eventually lead to Paul's conversion, who himself, was previously a seething, anger filled Pharisee.
 This is a wonderful picture of the great love of G-d has towards us - who are so unworthy.
 He continually seeks after us, reaches out to us and calls to us from whatever level of despair and hell we have fallen into.
 When we finally come to Him, He completely washes away all our filth and sins, not holding them against us nor even remembering any of them.
 “He will turn again, He will have compassion upon us; He will subdue our iniquities; and thou wilt cast all their sins into the depths of the sea.”
 (Micah 7:19).

 The picture of the elder Brother refusing to receive the prodigal Son back into brotherly relationship is a warning to us dear one on how we should personally respond to any repentant sinners (1 John 4:20-21, Luke 17:3, Galatians 6:1, James 5:19-20).
 “All have sinned and fall short of the glory of God.”
 (Romans 3:23).
 We are included in that "all" and we must remember that “all our righteous acts are like filthy rags” apart from Christ (Isaiah 64:6, John 15:1-6).
 It is only by G-d’s grace that we are saved, not by works that we may boast of some goodness that we perceive to be our own (Ephesians 2:9, Romans 9:16, Psalm 51:5).
 That is the core message of the Parable of the Prodigal Son.
 Jesus is saying that he came to earth to find and restore sinners.
 Through these parables, Jesus is redefining repentance to mean “accepting being found.”
 Jesus equates himself with the good shepherd.
 In the Middle East, a lost sheep can take two to three days to find and restore.
 When a sheep realizes that it is lost, it freezes and can only cry out.
 Yet even when the sheep hears the voice of his shepherd, it can’t move because it is so terrified.
 This is why the shepherd must carry the sheep back to the fold on his shoulders.
 In the Middle East with its rugged terrain, carrying a sheep on your shoulders is a difficult, dangerous task.
 Jesus would eventually carry the cross on His shoulders to save us - because we clearly can not save ourselves!.